danang-id/ASUS-TP300LD-ESP/README.md

 OpenCore loads the kernel extensions with a configured order.
 Unless specified, this kernel extensions are loaded for macOS Sierra (10.12) up to the latest macOS Monterey (12).

-1. USBPorts-MacBookPro11,2 (for macOS Big Sur and earlier)
+1. USBMap-MBP11,2 (for macOS Catalina and macOS Big Sur)
-2. USBPorts-MacBookPro11,4 (for macOS Monterey and later)
+2. USBMapLegacy-MBP11,2 (for macOS Mojave and earlier)
 3. AX88179-178A (for macOS Big Sur and later)
 4. AX88179-178A-Legacy (for macOS Catalina and earlier)
 5. Lilu